KUGA-01418283-Raytracing/Home/README.md

-# Ray Tracing for Entertainment Industry 01418283
+# Ray Tracing in Entertainment Industry 01418283

 This github provides a raytracing course for beginners.